pulp/pulpcore/docs/installation/storage.rst

         DEFAULT_FILE_STORAGE = 'storages.backends.s3boto3.S3Boto3Storage'
         MEDIA_ROOT = ''

-  If you the system that hosts Pulp is running in AWS and has been configured with an `instance profile <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html>` that provides access to the S3 bucket you can omit the ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` parameters as the underlying ``boto3`` library will pick them up
+  If the system that hosts Pulp is running in AWS and has been configured with an `instance profile <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html>` that provides access to the S3 bucket you can omit the ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` parameters as the underlying ``boto3`` library will pick them up